DarkflameUniverse/DarkflameServer/docs/Commands.md

       /resetmission &#60;mission id&#62;
     </td>
     <td>
-      Sets the state of the mission given by `mission id` to the state of accepted but not yet started.
+      Sets the state of the mission to accepted but not yet started.
     </td>
     <td>
       8